Are You Making These Diet Mistakes?

 Non-Sustainable Fad Diets

-Without naming specific diets there are specific red flags to look out for when choosing a diet for your weight loss goals.
-We’ve discussed in detail why extremely low-calorie diets are a red flag, but there are a few others to note.
+Without naming specific diets there might be red flags to look out for when choosing a diet for your weight loss goals.
+We’ve discussed in detail why extremely low-calorie diets may be labeled as red flag, but there are a few others to note.

 - Reduced Food Groups – These are typically extremely low carbohydrate diets.

 - Significant Weight Loss Promises – A diet that promises that you will lose more than 2-3 pounds a week, like claiming to drop 10+ pounds within days, should raise a red flag.
-These diets are likely based on significant calorie and food group reduction or non-sustainable supplements.
+These diets may be likely based on significant calorie and food group reduction or non-sustainable supplements.

-- Substitutes Meals for Liquid – This approach may be effective, but it may not be sustainable for everyone.
+- Substitutes Meals for Liquid – This approach may be effective for some, but it may not be sustainable for everyone.
 Complete nutrition is important and you run the risk of missing some essential nutrients with shakes or liquid diets.